keeleinstituut/ekilex/eki-components/README.md

 Typescript

 ## How to use
-1. Develop your components using npm run dev
+1. Develop your components using npm run dev (You'll have to rebuild web components and restart dev on changes, so quick development should use the svelte component import instead)
-2. Import the finished components into library.ts
+2. Import the finished components into library.ts (Make sure the styles file is the first import)
 3. Run npm run build
-4. Copy the resulting file from eki-components/eki-components.es.js into whereever you need to use the web components
+4. Copy the resulting file from eki-components/eki-components.js into whereever you need to use the web components
+5. Add <eki-styles></eki-styles> and any other component you want to use into the DOM